connorsmyth/halite3_python/README.md

 The replay file will be saved out to the replays/ directory.
 You can watch the video at: https://2018.halite.io/watch-games

-## Strategy
+## Zonal Strategy
 A zonal strategy was used to help coordinate the bots when navigating across the map.
 Each map was divided into 4x4 zones.
-Each turn a summary of each zone was calculated that helped describe it, such as, total halite, halite adjusted across local zones, presence of my ships to the local area, presence of enemy ships to local area, etc.
+Each turn a summary of each zone was calculated that helped describe it, there were summaries such as total halite, halite adjusted across local zones, presence of my ships to the local area, presence of enemy ships to local area, etc.

+This was a relatively simple way of ensuring the ships were inclined towards high value areas, while considering the time it takes to get there and also considering the reduced potential value of highly allocated areas.

 ## Walkthrough of script
 A class called Coordinator was used to initialise  the Zone objects.